keitran0401/microservices-with-kubernetes/README.md

 - Mongodb-memory-server package is a copy of Mongo in memory.
 This package helps us to test multiple databases at the same time.
 We can test different services concurringly on the same machine

+- Cross namespace communication in Kubernetes:
+  - `kubectl get namespace` to get the namespace
+  - `kubectl get services -n [nameOfNamespaceAbove]` to tell the service to fetch data from other namespace

 ## General Information

 1. "/etc/hosts": set `127.0.0.1 ticketing.dev`